andresribeiro/ciara-docs/index.md

 hero:
   name: Ciara
-  tagline: Deploy any application in N servers in 4 minutes from your terminal
+  tagline: Securely deploy any application on any server in 4 minutes.
   actions:
     - theme: brand
       text: Quickstart